Compute Finance is in early access.

 Basket Composition

-Claude Opus 4.7
+Claude Opus 4.8

 Gemini 3.1 Pro

-Gemini 3 Flash
+Gemini 3.5 Flash

 SCU Formula

-Step 1 — Per-Model Cost
+Step 1 — Per-model cost

-Step 2 — Per-Tier Capped Mean
+Step 2 — Equal-Weight Geometric Mean

 Anyone with access to provider pricing pages can independently reproduce this number.